apache/shardingsphere/Proposal.md

 ## Initial Source

-The project consists of five distinct codebases: JDBC driver, Proxy, Opentracing adapter, example and document.
+The project consists of four distinct codebases: Core, Opentracing adapter, example and document.
 These have existed as separate git repositories.

 * https://github.com/shardingjdbc/sharding-jdbc